SnoringDragon/gluetun-qbittorrent-port-manager/README.md

 ## Setup
 First, ensure you are able to successfully connect qbittorrent to the forwarded port manually (can be seen by a green globe at the bottom of the WebUI).

-Next, download the github repo `https://github.com/SnoringDragon/gluetun-qbittorrent-port-manager.git` to the system you will install it on and build it with `docker build -t gluetun-qbittorrent-port-manager .`

 Then add a mounted volume to [Gluetun](https://github.com/qdm12/gluetun/) (e.g. /yourfolder:/tmp/gluetun).

 Finally, add the following snippet to your `docker-compose.yml`, substituting the default values for your own.